TrellixVulnTeam/swahilipython_SCMU/Doc/library/math.rst

 standard.

-These functions cannot be used with complex numbers; use the functions of the same name from the :mod:`cmath` module if you require support for complex numbers.
+These functions cannot be used with complex numbers; use the functions of the same name kutoka the :mod:`cmath` module if you require support for complex numbers.
 The distinction between functions which support complex numbers and those which don't is made since most users do not want to learn quite as much mathematics as required to understand complex numbers.
 Receiving an exception